 - 13.1 Generally, Officers will organise and appear as witnesses at planning appeals on behalf of the Council.
-In giving evidence, Officers will present the best possible case on behalf of the Council, whilst complying with the RTPI Code of Professional Conduct\.
-In some circumstances it may be necessary to appoint consultants to appear on behalf of the Council; for example, where the Committee has decided an application contrary to the Officer recommendation. - 13.2 If a Councillor intends to make representations to the Planning Inspectorate on any appeal either in writing or in person at any hearing / public inquiry, they should advise the Executive Head of Regulatory and indicate whether these representations will be in support of the Council's case.
+Officers will have overall management and responsibility for the conduct of planning appeals.
+In giving evidence, Officers will present the best possible case on behalf of the Council, whilst complying with the RTPI Code of Professional Conduct^{} and taking into account cost/benefit analysis.
+In some circumstances it may be necessary to appoint consultants to appear on behalf of the Council; for example, where the Committee has decided an application contrary to the Officer recommendation.
+Where the overall strategy for a planning appeal is contrary to, or unsupportive of, the Planning Application Committee's decision in the first instance, the Head of Planning must consult with the Chairman and the Vice Chairman of the Planning Applications Committee and relevant ward Councillors. - 13.2 If a Councillor intends to make representations to the Planning Inspectorate on any appeal either in writing or in person at any hearing / public inquiry, they should advise the Head of Planning and indicate whether these representations will be in support of the Council's case.